paularmstrong/onerepo/docs/src/content/docs/api/index.md

 relative(to): string
 ```

-Get the relative path of an absolute path to the workspace’s location root
+Get the relative path of an absolute path to the Workspace’s location root

 ```ts
 const relativePath = workspace.relative('/some/absolute/path');